2024 & Beyond (EST 2021)

 Four winners have been selected to participate once again in 2023.
 These winners are artists Kimberly Thomas, Sadhbh Mowlds, Geoffrey Botwon, and Krista Israel.

 In 2024 Habatat will once again promote a year-long glass competition featuring 8 new artists and the 4 past winners who have pushed beyond the norm of the contemporary art world.
 All 12 have impressive talent and creative vision and are expected to be driving forces in the future.
 Each artist has chosen a single month of the year during 2024 to create an online presence.
 Habatat has asked each of them to create on such a level that the body of work could be displayed at their dream museum.
-They will create and share their presentations that will offer unique experiences into that artists’ worlds.
+They will create and share their presentations that will offer unique experiences into those artists’ worlds.
 This will be done completely at the artist’s discretion and offer both a glimpse into each artist’s message and work for purchase as well.

 This is where the fun starts.
-Habatat plans to continue this exhibition in 2025 and to do that the NGG presentation will be a competition.
+Habatat plans to continue this exhibition in 2025 and to do that the #NGG presentation will be a competition.
 Of the 12 artists in the competition, only 4 will be selected to participate the following year.

 With a title like this, Habatat plans to create awareness in those who hear about it.
 This exhibition and competition drive focus to the work of these 12 important artists and, more importantly, visitors will expect to see work that grandma does not have in her glass collection…Yet!
 A bit of shock and awe that the contemporary glass art world needs.
 The art world is ever-changing and Habatat is personally responsible to represent and promote artists who are pushing glass beyond traditional craft.

 The story goes when I (Aaron Schey) started my career at Habatat Galleries the topic of a client’s collection would often arise.
 When the topic of “family” was brought up the collectors would mention that the artwork in their home was referred to by the next generation as “Oh that’s just grandma’s glass.”
 The historic collections that many of our collectors are not understood by the children of collectors.
 The article posted here even helps define how future art collectors will collect.
 The title of this exhibition plays on the phrase above.
 The artists participating in this innovative exhibition/competition create in such a new manner focused on the younger generation and what the next generation is likely to collect.
-The work in this online competition and exhibition will be celebrated for all generations that push far beyond the norm. #NGG artists are extremely innovative and I propose that they will all be important in the future of the glass medium.
+The work in this online competition and exhibition will be celebrated by all generations that push far beyond the norm. #NGG artists are extremely innovative and I propose that they will all be important in the future of the glass medium.

 Starting in January 2024, the first presentation will be hosted via Habatat-Zoom and shared on Facebook.
 After, the presentation will be posted on www.NotGrandmasGlass.com and continue monthly throughout the year.
 Winners will be chosen in December of 2025 and receive the NGG Award to celebrate their victory before going back to the studio for their 2025 presentations.

 Habatat would like to congratulate and welcome the artists invited for 2024.
-Each artist selected their month and we are excited to announce the new roster for the NGG exhibition and competition: Austin Norvell, Kwun Lan Wong, Christopher Day, Maria Koshenkova, Sara Brown, Igor Frolov, Draper Matthews, Elanea Esposito, Kimberly Thomas, Sadhbh Mowlds, Geoffrey Bowton, and Krista Israel.
+Each artist selected their month and we are excited to announce the new roster for the NGG exhibition and competition: Austin Norvell, Kwun Lan Wong, Christopher Day, Maria Koshenkova, Sara Brown, Igor Frolov, Draper Matthews, Elanea Esposito, Sadhbh Mowlds, Geoffrey Bowton, and Krista Israel.

 Near the first of every month in 2024, a link will be posted under the artist’s name below sharing their NGG presentation as well as their artist talk.